laurensk/homebridge-tasmota-garage-door/README.md

 {
   "accessory": "Garage-Door",
   "name": "Car",
+  "host": "Hostname or IP of Tasmota Relay",
   "relay": "2",
-  "password": "Password of the Web-Interface", "hostname": "Hostname or IP of Tasmota Relay"
+  "password": "Password of the Web-Interface"
 }
 ```